FAQ for Cornell’s International Community

 I want to to get out of the house and stay active.
 What is there to do around Ithaca?

-As of July 1 the Finger Lakes Region is partially reopening though many indoor activities are closed.
+Businesses throughout our region are now open, although some indoor activities are closed or limited.
 You can track the industries that are reopening by phase.
 The Ithaca area offers many opportunities to get outside and enjoy nature.
 Explore the natural trails around Ithaca.

 How can I stay safe on campus?